Some English adverbs can be replaced by a preposition phrase and some cannot

 ADVERBS WITH A CORRESPONDING PREPOSITION PHRASE

 As mentioned above, not all preposition phrases that correspond to an adverb contain a word spelt similarly to that adverb.
 However, most seemingly do.
-This section looks first at these, and then at the smaller number, like on purpose, where there is no similarity to the adverb spelling.
+This section looks first at these, and then at the smaller number, like without caution, where there is no similarity to the adverb spelling.

 Adverbs Whose Equivalent Phrases Contain A Similarly-Spelt Word